Search features

 - MUSI Staff Email Email More info More Info

 MUSI 198.
 MUSIC RECITAL ATTENDANCE FOR MUSIC MINORS.
 Students fulfill this requirement by attending four recitals each semester they are enrolled as music minors.
 Students minoring in music must register for this course each semester.
-Semester course, zero hours.
+Zero hours.

 a section of the MUSIC RECITAL ATTENDANCE - MINORS course in Music - MUSI